 Specific emphasis is put on consumption areas with large impacts, including air travel, car use and food habits but the research also covers aspects related to the overall volume and composition of household expenditures.
 Examples of studies:

-- Determinants of energy use and greenhouse gas emissions from private consumption (including economic, socio-demographic, physical/spatial and motivational determinants).
+- Determinants of energy use and greenhouse gas emissions from private consumption (including technological, economic, socio-demographic, physical/spatial and motivational determinants).

 An open approach to the formulation of relevant and interesting research questions is applied, with the subsequent large variation in choice of methods.
-The research group is interdisciplinary including researchers with both a social science and engineering background.
+The research group is interdisciplinary including researchers with both a social science and engineering backgrounds.
 Currently the main research project is “Mistra Sustainable Consumption”, which is a large programme with collaborations with several other universities and societal partners.

 Nässén, J., & Larsson, J. (2015).
 Would shorter working time reduce greenhouse gas emissions?
 An analysis of time use and consumption in Swedish households.
 Environment and Planning C: Government and Policy, 33(4), 726-745. https://doi.org/10.1068/c12239

 Nässén, J., Andersson, D., Larsson, J., & Holmberg, J. (2015).
 Explaining the variation in greenhouse gas emissions between households: Socioeconomic, motivational, and physical factors.
-Journal of industrial ecology, 19(3), 480-489. https://doi.org/10.1111/jiec.12168
+Journal of Industrial Ecology, 19(3), 480-489. https://doi.org/10.1111/jiec.12168